 Rethinking Fraud Prevention

-Beyond draining time and resources, payments fraud undermines trust and stifles confidence for small and medium-sized businesses.
+Beyond draining time and resources, payment fraud undermines trust and stifles confidence for small and medium-sized businesses.
 As tactics become harder to spot, implementing integrated payment solutions and payment processing can reduce the hours spent reviewing transactions, gathering evidence, and managing disputes.

 Methodology